Catel/Catel.Docs/src/vnext/reference/Catel.Core/Catel/Logging/ILog.md

 ### IsCatelLogging

-Gets a value indicating whether this logger is a Catel logger.

-    This value can be useful to exclude Catel logging for external listeners.
+Gets a value indicating whether this logger is a Catel logger.This value can be useful to exclude Catel logging for external listeners.